savac/nougat-bot/README.md

 # Nougat-bot

-This repo contains code to deploy Facebook's [Nougat](https://github.com/facebookresearch/nougat) model as a Modal function.
+This repo contains code to deploy Facebook's [Nougat](https://github.com/facebookresearch/nougat) model as a [Modal](https://modal.com) function.
 In addition, there is a Telegram bot that takes an image sent to the chat and passes it to the deployed model for OCR.
 The results are returned in the chat.

 ## Installation

 1. Create a Telegram bot using the [@BotFather](https://t.me/botfather)
 2. Create a `.env` file based on `.env.example` and add the necessary token and ids.
+Telegram ids can be found out by sending a message to [@getidsbot](https://t.me/GetIDsBot).
 3. Run or inspect the following script to deploy model in Modal and start Telegram bot.
 ```
 ./deploy.sh